corneauf/N-Arm-Spiral-Dataset/README.rst

 Installation
 ============

-To build the dataset you only need numpy and scipy which you can install by running :
+To build the dataset you only need numpy which you can install by running:
-``pip install numpy scipy``
+``pip install numpy``

 To run the plotting script, you will need matplotlib:
 ``pip install matplotlib``